How CMPA supports Canadian doctors and patients

 CMPA members are eligible for assistance with medico-legal events related to the practice of medicine.

-The CMPA provides its members with an appropriate and ethical defence, and we strive to do so in a timely manner.
+CMPA provides its members with an appropriate and ethical defence.
+Like all individuals, doctors have the right to a fair process, and we strive to do so in a timely manner.

 What is standard of care?